langchain-ai/langchain-datastax/libs/astradb/README.md

 > DataStax [Astra DB](https://docs.datastax.com/en/astra/home/astra.html) is a serverless vector-capable database built on Apache Cassandra® and made conveniently available
 > through an easy-to-use JSON API.

-_**Note.** For a short transitional period, only some of the Astra DB integration classes are contained in this package (the remaining ones being still in `langchain-community`).
-In a short while, and surely by version 0.2 of LangChain, all of the Astra DB support will be removed from `langchain-community` and included in this package._

 ## Installation and Setup

 Installation of this partner package: